How we are funded

 This type of income is extremely important because the Trust can use it wherever the need is greatest to help protect local wildlife.
 Sources of unrestricted income include:

-• Membership subscriptions from more than 44,000 individuals and over 100 local businesses
+• Membership subscriptions from more than 45,000 individuals and 38 corporations

 • Gifts in wills

 • Donations in memory

 • Support from players of People's Postcode Lottery and Vine House Farm

 During 2019-2020 membership income increased by 5.0% to £1.3 million.
 The Trust was also extremely fortunate to receive £0.96m in legacies and £0.23m of support from the People’s Postcode Lottery.